-NSF International’s Certified for Sport® program tests and certifies nutritional supplements used by athletes in Major League Baseball (MLB), National Football League (NFL), Professional Golf Association (PGA), Ladies Professional Golf Association (LPGA) and the Canadian Centre for Ethics in Sport (CCES).
-The certification process requires testing to ensure nutritional products are free of athletic banned substances and unsafe levels of contaminants.
+Ann Arbor, Mich.--NSF International’s Certified for Sport® program tests and certifies nutritional supplements used by athletes in Major League Baseball (MLB), the National Football League (NFL), the Professional Golf Association (PGA), the Ladies Professional Golf Association (LPGA) and the Canadian Centre for Ethics in Sport (CCES).
+The NSF Certified for Sport® mark on products helps athletes of all levels buy supplements with confidence.
+Certified supplements must meet rigorous standards that include comprehensive lab testing and extensive evaluation of the manufacturing process to ensure products meet their label claims and contain no harmful levels of contaminants.
 These requirements are in accordance with the NSF American National Standard for Dietary Supplements (NSF/ANSI 173).
-NSF’s Certified for Sport® Program builds on this standard through additional screening for prohibited substances on the World Anti-Doping Agency (WADA), NSF Annex A, NFL, MLB and NCAA prohibited substance lists.
+NSF’s Certified for Sport® Program builds on this standard through additional screening for prohibited substances on the World Anti-Doping Agency (WADA), NSF Annex B, NFL and MLB prohibited substance lists.

-The NSFSport.com Website
+The NSFSport.com website